Albania–Israel relations: Communist Albania (1946–1992)

+Contemporary Albania

 After the collapse of communism in Albania and the loosening of emigration restrictions, most of Albania's Jewish community emigrated in the 1990s to Israel, where in the early 21st century they number some 550 people.
 In 1994, Israeli then-Minister of Foreign Affairs Shimon Peres visited Albania.

 In 1999, Israel took in Kosovar Albanian refugees from the Kosovo War, providing them with medical care, food, and accommodations.

 In 2008, direct commercial flights began between the two countries.
 The countries also agreed to eliminate the need for tourist visas between them.

 In 2011, Albanian Prime Minister Sali Berisha said: "Peace between Israel and the Palestinians must go through direct negotiations, and by guaranteeing the security of both states....
 The solution must bring full security to both states, but I have not seen any support for the acceptance and recognition of the State of Israel."

 In 2015, Israeli Prime Minister Benjamin Netanyahu and Albanian Prime Minister Edi Rama met in Israel and signed a joint declaration of friendship, a medical research cooperation agreement, and an agreement on the employment of diplomats' spouses.
 The two countries had established trade ties, and were working together on issues of security, investment, energy, and water, and discussing bilateral cooperation in cyber and innovation.

 In 2018, Albanian Ambassador to the United Nations Besiana Kadare of Muslim-majority Albania co-hosted an event at the UN with Jewish-majority Israel and Catholic-majority Italy, celebrating the translation of the Talmud into Italian for the first time.
 Ambassador Kadare opined: “Projects like the Babylonian Talmud Translation open a new lane in intercultural and interfaith dialogue, bringing hope and understanding among people, the right tools to counter prejudice, stereotypical thinking and discrimination.
 By doing so, we think that we strengthen our social traditions, peace, stability — and we also counter violent extremist tendencies.”